luizbgomide/sovereign/spells.md

 This spell may not be used twice on the same corpse.

 ### Augment Vitality - Level 2
-The necromancer may refine and enhance the natural flow of vitality within a willing visible target.
+The necromancer refines and enhances the natural flow of vitality within a willing visible target.

 For the rest of the Turn, all Physical saving throws they make gain a bonus equal to the necromancer’s Magic skill and they automatically stabilize when Mortally Wounded.
 Once during the Turn, as an Instant action, they can immediately heal from all damage inflicted by an injury that did not Mortally Wound them.